genericaylo/submission/README.md

 The model does not support message authentication codes (MAC) which is the symmetric counterpart of digital signing but with limited guarantees.

 ## Key management
-Key management is a step that generally precede encryption and/or signing, and involves key generation and sharing.
+Key management is a step that generally precedes encryption and/or signing, and involves key generation and sharing.
 The sharing of keys follows the same methods as the sharing of any other information.
-However, advanced key establishment protocols that may need specialized software or synchronous communication are not currently included as methods, due to being unrelated to the context and examples of use we are considering here.
+However, advanced key establishment protocols (e.g. Diffie-Hellman) that may need specialized software or synchronous communication are not currently included as methods, due to being unrelated to the context and examples of use we are considering here.
 Thus, shared key exchange, which is sensitive information, must take place using a channel that is assumed to be secure (e.g. in person exchange, a phone call or other method) depending on the *vulnerability assumptions* in effect.

 ## Attack Trees
 Attack trees are simple axioms connecting a high-level characterization of the attack (the negation of a security requirement) with a logical formula describing conditions under which the attack is accomplished, hence the security requirement successfully breached.
 Notice that the components of the formula appear in any of: effects and preconditions of operations and/or methods, vulnerability assumptions or domain assumptions.
+The following attack trees are introduced:

+* **Con** ``` (ConBreached ?sender ?recipient ?info) <= ...``` followed by various combinations of effects and assumptions that make such breach possible.
+The predicate means that a piece of ```?info``` transmitted from ```?sender``` to ```?receiver``` was read by an unauthorized third party.
+* **Int** ``` (IntBreached ?sender ?recipient ?info) <= ...``` followed by various combinations of effects and assumptions that make such breach possible.
+The predicate means that a piece of ```?info``` transmitted from ```?sender``` to ```?receiver``` was altered by an unauthorized third party.
+* **Auth** ``` (AuthSuccessful ?sender ?recipient ?info) <= (and (authenticated ?recipient ?sender ?info) (not (IntBreached ?sender ?recipient ?info) ))``` meaning that authentication is successful for ```?info``` being transmitted from ```?sender``` to ```?recipient```, if the ```?recipient``` was able to authenticate that the ```?info``` was indeed of the ```?recipient``` and that any tampering related to this exchange was not possible (e.g. no private key reached a compromised location, invalidating a signature).
+* **NonRep** ``` (Repudiate ?agent ?info) <= (not (AuthSuccessful ?agent ?recipient ?info))``` meaning that ```?agent``` can repudiate that  ```?info``` never originated by them if in the solution there is no ```?recipient``` that successfully authenticates ```?info```.

+A few remarks here:
+* The attack tree "heads" (the LHS of the implications) describe a breach within the context of a transmission of information from a sender to a receiver, since different requirements may be posed for different such instances.
+* The heads are not necessarily negative, such as the authentication one that is used without negation.
+* The axioms are work in progress and subject to revisions during this exploratory phase.
+For example, a more accurate axiom for NonRep could be technology-specific: that the agent has actually signed the information in an uncompromised fashion and has shared the document and signature with an independent agent that can serve as judge.
+This would however require some additions to the constructions.
+* Additional axioms may be needed for various security or privacy requirements and complex formulations thereof including non-disclosure, redundancy, retention or disposal etc.

 ## Domain and Security Requirements
 As mentioned in the paper, a special action is added in the domain specification for the purpose of enforcing its precondition.
 This is due to the fact that SHOP2’s problem specification is written in the form of a top level method rather than a goal state.
 Thus, a method we call ```final``` is introduced and security and other domain requirements are added as preconditions.
 Successful fulfilment of these preconditions allows the planner to execute “done”, a dummy unconditional action.